 - UPark on Wyatt Street (18-34 Wyatt Street)

 - State Centre (172 Gawler Place)

 - The Terrace (124 - 126 Hindley Street)

-How will motorcycle and scooter riders access the designated trial parking areas?
+How do motorcycle and scooter riders access designated parking areas?

 Motorcycle and scooter riders should access the designated areas using the adjacent ramp, driveway or service road, to assist with safe access that will not impact on pedestrian movements.
 Motorcyclists are not under any circumstances permitted to ride along the footpaths.

 Motorcycle and scooter riders can only park in the designated footpath areas.
 Signs delineate the area where you can park your motorcycle.
 Any motorcycle or scooter found parked outside of the designated footpath area may be issued a fine in accordance with Australian Road Rule regulation 197.
 Fines may also be issued by SAPOL.